 Privacy on the Internet is critical to the safety and security of our personal and professional lives, yet the Internet was not built with privacy in mind.
 As a result, fear around how Internet-based technology companies handle data and privacy abounds.

 Cloudflare’s mission to help build a better Internet includes a focus on fixing this fundamental design flaw by building privacy-enhancing products and technologies.

-The Cloudflare Data Localization Suite ingests traffic at over 250 locations around the globe, then forwards all traffic for localisation customers to data centres within the localised region.
-Traffic is neither inspected nor decrypted until it reaches an in-region data centre.
+The Cloudflare Data Localization Suite ingests traffic at over 250+ locations around the globe, then forwards all traffic for localization customers to data centers within the localized region.
+Traffic is neither inspected nor decrypted until it reaches an in-region data center.
 With Geo Key Manager, customers can keep their TLS keys within a specified region.
-This enables Cloudflare customers to combine the benefits of relying on a global network for performance, security, and availability with the need for localisation.
+This enables Cloudflare customers to combine the benefits of relying on a global network for performance, security, and availability with the need for localization.

 This article is part of a series on the latest trends and topics impacting today’s technology decision-makers.

-Learn more about how Cloudflare maintains data privacy with encryption and localisation.
+Learn more about how Cloudflare maintains data privacy with encryption and localization.Get the whitepaper